Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Results

 where the SM left-handed and right-handed fermion couplings follow the convention of Ref.~\cite{Denner:1991kt}:

 These conditions are simultaneously satisfied when

 This comes from setting $A_1^x+A_2^x$ to zero for both the up-quark and down-quark partonic channels.
 However, AFB does not vanish, suggesting that inclusion of these data can remove this degeneracy.
-We adopt a bottom-up perspective in this work, and make no attempt to connect these parameter relations to an underlying ultraviolet model.
-We note that the vanishing of the SMEFT corrections occurs in the limit $\hat{s} \gg M_Z^2$, and is therefore approximate only.
+We adopt a bottom-up perspective in this work and make no attempt to connect these parameter relations to an underlying ultraviolet model.
+We note that the vanishing of the SMEFT corrections occurs in the limit $\hat{s} \gg M_Z^2$, and is, therefore, approximate only.
 We allow $C_{qe}$ and $C_{eu}$ to vary subject to the constraint above.
-Fixing $C_{ed}$ allows us to visualize the bounds on a 2-d plane and demonstrate the strong correlation between $C_{qe}$, $C_{eu}$ and $C_{ed}$.
+Fixing $C_{ed}$ allows us to visualize the bounds on a 2D plane and demonstrate the strong correlation between $C_{qe}$, $C_{eu}$ and $C_{ed}$.

-We perform $\chi^2$ fits for each data set separately and also for the combination of data sets, as described in Sec.~\ref{sec:fit}.
-For data set III, we perform two fits: one with the assumption that the uncertainties are uncorrelated between bins, and the other with the assumption that the next-to-diagonal elements in the systematic error matrix are $15\%$ of the diagonal elements.
+We perform $\chi^2$ fits for each dataset separately and also for the combination of datasets, as described in Sec.~\ref{sec:fit}.
+For dataset III, we perform two fits: one with the assumption that the uncertainties are uncorrelated between bins, and the other with the assumption that the next-to-diagonal elements in the systematic error matrix are $15\%$ of the diagonal elements.
 We show in Fig.~\ref{fig:AFB8} the comparison between the two assumptions.
 The differences between them are small.
-We therefore choose the diagonal assumption for the rest of the analysis.
+We, therefore, choose the diagonal assumption for the rest of the analysis.

-The 68\% CL ellipses of $C_{qe}$ and $C_{eu}$ are shown in Fig.~\ref{fig:results:Cqe+Ceu}.
-The result is exactly as expected: while the separate constraints from $\dv*{\sigma}{m}$ and AFB exhibit elongated ellipses indicating approximate degeneracies in the parameter space, these flat directions are almost orthogonal to each other.
+The 68\% C.L. ellipses of $C_{qe}$ and $C_{eu}$ are shown in Fig.~\ref{fig:results:Cqe+Ceu}.
+The result is exactly as expected: While the separate constraints from $\dv*{\sigma}{m}$ and AFB exhibit elongated ellipses indicating approximate degeneracies in the parameter space, these flat directions are almost orthogonal to each other.
 Consequently, the combined fit is able to break the degeneracies and constrain the individual Wilson coefficients.
-We note that the higher-luminosity 13 TeV data sets are significantly more constraining than the lower-luminosity 8 TeV data sets, as expected.
+We note that the higher-luminosity 13 TeV datasets are significantly more constraining than the lower-luminosity 8 TeV datasets, as expected.